2019 Fall Workshops

 Dates & Description of Workshops

 Each year, knitters retreat to a Schoolhouse Press workshop (in Marshfield, WI) focused on discussion of a specific topic, determined by a vote at the previous year's workshop.
-In 2018, we are running two workshops.
-The first retreat workshop will be geared towards knitters looking to learn more about Knitting Patterned Yokes: Fair Isle, Icelandic & Bohus with master knitters Meg Swansen and Amy Detjen.
+In 2019, we are running two workshop styled events.
+The first retreat workshop will be a mini-Knitting Camp with a theme of Island Knitting, with master knitters Meg Swansen and Amy Detjen.
 Knitters in a second retreat will gather for a "Knitter's Choice" Project Workshop with master knitters Meg Swansen and Amy Detjen.

 The workshops take place at the Holiday Inn Conference Center in Marshfield, Wisconsin where we hold our summer knitting camps.
 The workshop includes an afternoon visit to the Schoolhouse Press warehouse to shop and explore "The Sweater Room," where all the knitted treasures of Elizabeth Zimmermann and Meg Swansen are stored.